openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

 ------------

-This role is expected to be executed on a system that has had the ironic-install role executed upon it, however as the configuration drive creation step is fairly self contained, it can be executed as a separate step.
+This role is expected to be executed on a system that has had the bifrost-ironic-install role executed upon it, however as the configuration drive creation step is fairly self contained, it can be executed as a separate step.

 Example Playbook
 ----------------